 In determining research active status, the Deputy Vice-Chancellor Research will take into consideration objective indicators of the quality of the staff member’s outputs and other research related activity.

 A publication with multiple authors will count as one publication for each author except in the case of a book where the points will be divided amongst the authors in proportion to their respective contributions.

 Where staff do not meet the requirements of the above-mentioned criteria, for example, because they are early career researchers, have had an interruption to their research career, or only begun to engage in research within the preceding five (5) years, the Deputy Vice-Chancellor Research will assess the staff member’s outputs relative to opportunity.

 In cases of exceptional merit in publication but where a staff member does not meet the above criteria in their entirety, the Deputy Vice-Chancellor Research may consider a staff member for Research Active status.

 5. The Weighting and Evaluation of Non-Traditional Research Outputs

-In claiming credit for these outputs the creator will need to provide documentation as to the research standing of the output.
+In claiming credit for these outputs, the creator will need to provide documentation as to the research standing of the output.
 The statement should not exceed 250 words per output and must identify the research component of the output.
 The statement must include the research background (context, research question), the research contribution (its innovation and new knowledge), and its significance (evidence of peer review).
-An additional 350 word statement per output may be submitted to contextualise the submission.
+An additional 350-word statement per output may be submitted to contextualise the submission.
 Objective indicators of quality (e.g. external reviews and peer assessments) should also be submitted.